benhowell/benhowell.github.com/_drafts/2015-03-09-getting-started-with-opencv-and-web-cam-streaming.md

 <br />

 #### Over to you
 The purpose of this rough and ready example is to get you started with getting IP camera streams into OpenCV.
-As shown in the second example in this article, eye-tracking can also be easily integrated into computer vision projects and with the looming commoditisation of eyetrackers for the consumer market (including embedded in phones), the application for products combining computer vision and eye-tracking is large and ripe for development.
+As shown in the second example in this article, eye-tracking can also be easily integrated into computer vision projects and with the looming commoditisation of eye-trackers for the consumer market (including embedded in phones), the application for products combining computer vision and eye-tracking is large and ripe for development.